annetvd/infra-starter-kit/README.md

 After this, starting Fail2ban should work normally.<br><br>

 ### Expected Auditd Load Rules Handler Failure (Codespaces)
-When running the playbook in Codespaces, the `Load rules` handler from the `robertdebock.auditd` role will always fail with a `non-zero return code`.
+When running the `runtime_setup.yml` playbook in Codespaces, the `Load rules` handler from the `robertdebock.auditd` role will always fail with a `non-zero return code`:

 ![Auditd Load Rules error in Codespaces](docs/media/codespace-auditd-load-rules-error.png)